nguyengg/go-aws-commons/README.md

-Two sibling modules, [s3reader](s3reader) and [s3writer](s3writer), were created when the excellent [`github.com/aws/aws-sdk-go-v2/feature/s3/manager`](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/feature/s3/manager) library falls short in terms of progress monitoring; I want  nice progressbar that accurately show me both progress and time remaining estimate (https://github.com/schollz/progressbar my go-to choice).
+Two sibling modules, [s3reader](s3reader) and [s3writer](s3writer), were created when the excellent [`github.com/aws/aws-sdk-go-v2/feature/s3/manager`](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/feature/s3/manager) library falls short in terms of progress monitoring; I want  nice progressbar that accurately show me both progress and time remaining estimate (https://github.com/schollz/progressbar is my go-to choice).
 Furthermore, my [xy3](https://github.com/nguyengg/xy3) project needs a way to read backwards an S3 object in order to find ZIP central directory (which, again, provides a better progress estimate of how many files I need to extract).
 As a result, I created the modules with the explicit goal of accurate progress report.
 If you only need to download an entire S3 object